-You can choose to list your non-perishable goods on PPSR for 7 years, 25 years or indefinitely.
-As the traditional period for registrations commenced in 2012, the Attorney General’s office is expecting an influx of 7-year PPSR renewals in early January 2019 and onwards.
+You can choose to list your non-perishable goods on the PPSR for 7 years, 25 years or indefinitely.
+As the traditional period for registrations commenced in 2012, there has been an influx of 7-year PPSR renewals from early January 2019 and onwards.
 Now is the perfect time to sort out your registrations.

 Another key fact about your PPS registration is the importance of ensuring the registration details are accurate.
 One wrong detail could void your protection.
 CreditorWatch Datawashes can ensure your information is correct.